matthewScohen/uf-ratemyprofessor-salary-analysis/README.md

 ## Data Collection
 ### Rating Data
 The professor rating data was collected from ratemyprofessor.com with code modified from [this repository](https://github.com/tisuela/ratemyprof-api).
-The src/collect_data.py script is used to generate a .pickle file that stores a dictionary of the professor data from a school and a .csv file with their rating information.
+The src/collect_data.py script is used to generate a .pickle file that stores a dictionary of the professor data and a .csv file with their rating information.
 To use this script to collect data for a different school edit the SID at the top of collect_data.py.

 `SID = 1100`